 Palo santo (known as holy wood) comes from a tree found across Central and South America and has been used in spiritual practice for thousands of years.
 The wood is traditionally harvested from only the fallen branches of the tree, which, is it believed, must lie dead for several years to achieve maximum potency.

 If you’re a mystical thinker you probably don’t need much persuasion to add a few more fiery tools to your intention setting repertoire.
 If there’s something above you’ve never used before why not get in there and try something new (the upcoming new moon is surely the perfect excuse!)?
-Palo santo smells particularly amazing (far better than the musty student smoking den scent of some sage sticks) and getting back into incense has proved brilliantly nostalgic for me.
+Palo santo smells particularly amazing (far better than the musty student smoking den scent of some herb bundles) and getting back into incense has proved brilliantly nostalgic for me.
 It’s all about keeping that mystical toolkit well stocked, right?

 SPIRITUALISM FOR CYNICS